-Anaesthesiologists perform a large number of practical clinical procedures which require a detailed knowledge of underlying anatomy.
-The trainee is expected to have knowledge of topographical anatomy as landmarks, radiological and ultrasound anatomy and clinical anatomy.
+Anaesthesiologists perform many practical clinical procedures which require a detailed knowledge of underlying anatomy.
+The trainee is expected to have knowledge of topographical anatomy as landmarks, radiological and ultrasound anatomy, and clinical anatomy.

 Knowledge of anatomy (as per medical degree).